-The U.S. – Mexico – Canada Agreement (USMCA) is a trade agreement between the named parties.
-The USMCA replaced the North American Free Trade Agreement (NAFTA).
+The U.S. – Mexico – Canada Agreement (USMCA) is a trade agreement between the named parties that entered into force on July 1, 2020.

 - The USMCA entered into force on July 1, 2020.
 NAFTA preferential treatment cannot be claimed on July 1, 2020 or afterwards.